franchsli/whatsapp_clone_django/README.md

 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.
 Also don't forget to change the channel layer to redis.

-- Make it responsive (or maybe not).
 - Implement all of the features at [dj-chat](https://github.com/adilmohak/dj-chat?tab=readme-ov-file#current-features)
-- Implement something to delete a Chat if all the Users in the Chat deleted it.

 ## BUGS TO FIX